What is duty of care?

 The information is such that the medical provider knows, or ought to know, that the patient would want to be aware of it when making their decision to undertake the treatment or follow the advice.

-Medical negligence and lack of care
+What about medical negligence and lack of care for pre-existing injuries

 There are some cases where a patient can undergo treatment by a doctor for an injury the patient already has, and the patient suffers further injury during that treatment.